zalando/zalando.github.io/_docs/releasing/Discontinuing-a-project.md

 Zalando name.

 #### Transfer project ownership to 3rd party
-Ownership and maintainership is transfered to a 3rd party via a legal document outlining the conditions of the transfer.
+Ownership and maintainership is transferred to a 3rd party via a legal document outlining the conditions of the transfer.
 The GitHub project is transfered to a new owner and GitHub will automatically start redirecting old links to a new owner.
 Project ownership cannot be transfered to a current employee, but can be transferred to former